yogibimbi/fdx-giphy/README.md

 -run npm install in the project directory

--there is a short set of instructions on how to use the app on the app itself, click the round (i) icon in the top right corner of the app
+-there is a short set of instructions on how to use the app on the app itself, click the round (info) icon in the top right corner of the app

 ## Development server